ozntel/ozanshare-publish-plugin/README.md

 ## Plugin Description

-1. You need to be on `Exclusive Support Level` on `Buy Me a Coffee` to be able to use the plugin.
+1. You need to be on `Exclusive Support Level` to be able to use the plugin.
 You will receive a `TOKEN` from me to be able to use the plugin and publish feature.
-For the moment, only limited people can be on this support level.
-Once you enter the `TOKEN` in plugin settings and click verify, you can start enjoying all features available: <a href="https://www.buymeacoffee.com/ozante" target="_blank">Exclusive Support Level</a>
+Once you enter the `TOKEN` in plugin settings and click verify, you can start enjoying all features available: <a href="https://buy.stripe.com/fZe8wNaOL07MbKg144" target="_blank">Exclusive Support Level</a>

 2. You can `Publish` your notes and all relevant linked notes to the main published note with a single click from the `Context Menu` of the file in the vault: